rossant/galry/dev/future/api.md

 for OpenGL desktop or ES version (it will just contain the code of the main and some external functions, not variable declarations).

-In the current version, this functionality is broadly speaking provided in GLRenderer.
+In the current version, this functionality is broadly speaking implemented in GLRenderer.